actellim/ChocAn/docs/project-report.md

 ## Implementation

 Implementation was performed using agentic AI assistance.
-The agent was instructed to write the tests first, then implement the code to verify it’s assumptions. [@GoogleAntigravity]
+The agent was instructed to write the tests first, then implement the code to verify it’s assumptions [@GoogleAntigravity].
+Full documentation and source code can be found on our [git repository](https://github.com/actellim/ChocAn).

 ### Demonstration Instructions